When You Always Have To Invite Your Friends Out First

 If it bugs you that you always have to do the work, you should speak up.
 It doesn't have to be anything fancy.
 Just tell them something like, "I notice I'm always the one who arranges for us to hang out.
 I'd like it if you sometimes suggested plans too."
 If they say 'okay' then give them space to do it, and realize they'll have their own plan-making style, and may get in touch later than you'd like.
 No need to get antsy if they haven't locked down weekend plans with you by Tuesday night.

 What if you bring it up, and nothing changes?
 You've got to ask yourself what you're willing to accept.
-Is the friendship important enough to you, and good in enough other ways, that you'll accept an imbalance when it comes to putting together plans?
+Is the friendship important enough to you, and enjoyable in enough other ways, that you'll accept an imbalance when it comes to putting together plans?
 Not every friendship is perfect or splits everything right down the middle after all.
 Or if your friend never takes any initiative will you conclude the relationship isn't giving you what you need and move on?
-There's nothing weird about wanting to your friends to show at least a little enthusiasm about spending time with you, and for there to be some give-and-take when it comes to making plans.
+There's nothing weird about wanting your friends to show at least a little enthusiasm about spending time with you, and for there to be some give and take when it comes to making plans.
 It's your call.